adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 To get more information about the universal editor extension points, please refer to the [Universal Editor Extension Points](https://developer.adobe.com/uix/docs/services/aem-universal-editor/) documentation.
 ## Functionality

 The `universal-editor-richtext-draft` extension provides a rich text editor with draft management capabilities.
-This allows users to create, edit, and manage multiple drafts of their content of type `reachtext` directly within the editor.
+It allows users to create, edit, and manage multiple drafts of their content of type `reachtext` directly within the editor.

 ![Draft Extension](./docs/draft-extension.png)